 - Once per Episode: Gabby or Drinky will show a horribly infected wound and ask "Does this look bad to you?" and get a dismissive "Nah, you're fine" in return.

 - Organ Autonomy: Drinky's brain dumps him off after a botched suicide attempt.
-It goes for a drink at a bar whose clientele is made entirely of self-aware body parts.
+It goes for a drink at a bar whose clientele is made entirely of self-aware body parts (complete with a uterus doing a fan dance on the stage).

 - Ridiculously Cute Critter: Drinky Crow is ADORABLE.